Pick Your Plastic Plumbing Pipe: PEX Vs PVC

 - Higher leak risk.
 Rigid PVC pipe means that every connection will require an elbow.
 This opens up greater possibilities for plumbing leaks.
 You’ll also run the risk of cracked pipes if PVC freezes.

 - Temperature limitations.
-Because the ASTM does not approve PVC plumbing pipe above 140 degrees Fahrenheit, it can only be used for cold water (toilet plumbing, for instance).
+Because the ASTM does not approve PVC plumbing pipe above 140 degrees Fahrenheit, it can only be used for DWV piping.
 For applications involving hot water (bathroom or kitchen sinks, showers, etc.), you must install CPVC, which is safe to 200 degrees F.

 A Word About Copper Pipes